aleshaleksey/fansys23/08-spell-list.md

 |Conditions|Immobilised|
 |Save|Cha|

 **Description**: A bitter chill binds the target.
-The target or targets in the area are "immobilised".The target repeats its save at the end of every turn. (+6).
+The target and other entities in the area of effect must succeed a CHA save at the start of their turn or be "immobilised".
+The target repeats its save at the start of every turn.
+Targets that succeed the save instead have their base movement speed halved, and make [STR] and [DEX] saves at disadvantage for the next two turns.
+At the start of its 3rd turn after succeeding the save (or when the duration expires), the target is completely free of the spell. (+6)

+**Special**:
-**Special**: The affected area is classed as being one step closer to having the "Extreme temperature: Severe Cold" modifier.
+- The affected area is classed as being one step closer to having the "Extreme temperature: Severe Cold" modifier.
+- The caster, if caught in the area of effect, is not affected by the spell unless they so choose.

 **Upcast**: For every MP dice added above 2 the spell's radius increases by 5ft (this also affects the caster).
 OR Increase the duration by 1 minute.

 **Global**: The spell's range is 100ft per 2 MP dice, centered on you (you are not affected) and lasts for a day.
 For every 2 MP above 2, either the radius increases by 100ft, or the duration increase by a day.
+In this case, the target only makes its save at the start of each hour.

 ___
 ## MP 2 spells